lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 | --------- |:------:|:------:|:---------:|:--------:|:-------:|:-------:|
 | Version   | 2.7.2  | 2.0.0  |   3.4.8   |  1.7.2   |  1.2.6  | 0.9.3-SNAPSHOT  |

-For GeoWave, we used a snapshot version based on the code that can be found at commit sha `8760ce2cbc5c8a65c4415de62210303c3c1a9710`
+For GeoWave, we used a snapshot version based on the code that can be found at commit SHA `8760ce2cbc5c8a65c4415de62210303c3c1a9710`

 Across all tests, Amazon Web Service (AWS) Elastic Cloud Compute (EC2) instances were used.
 Although the machine counts differed (cluster-size is mentioned where appropriate), the types of machines used were constant and role dependent: